 This is the latest spot to be for food in Fayetteville!
 Great cocktails along with great food and a smile.
 Go see what all the craze is about.
 Free wifi. $10-$20 per plate.
 Try the wings!
 Secret Sandwich Society

 The best sandwich/burger and lunch spot in town.
 During the seasons this place is usually packed with climbers.
 Free wifi. $9-$13 a plate.
 Closed Tuesdays.
 Vandal's Kitchen

 The best place in town for breakfast with wifi and right in the middle of town.
+They have a pretty amazing lunch as well.
 Across from Cathedral up on big hill in the White House.
 You'll know it when you see it.
-Diogis
+Mackie's Biergarten